alexakreizinger/styleguidetemplate/README.md

 * title: Technical Writers

 > **NOTE:** Some of the Liquid stuff for autogenerating links between pages is way easier when an audience's `audience` value and `url` slug are the same.
 As such, the `all` audience has an audience key just to make the URL part easier, even though the audience value isn't used to fetch any rules from the YAML files.

-### `YAMLtemplate.yml`

-Template for the YAML files in `_data/stylerules`.
-Not actually referenced by any other pages, this is just a regular old template to make it easier to create and wrangle style rule files with the correct syntax.

 ## How to use Liquify